 The most common cetane improver is Octyl Nitrate (EHN or 2-Ethylhexyl nitrate).
 EHN decomposes rapidly in the high temperatures of the combustion chamber, yielding products that help initiate combustion and shorten the ignition delay period.
 EHN is typically added in the concentration range of 0.05-0.4 mass percent.
 The effect on cetane increases with a higher cetane base blend.
 Typical improvement is 3-10 cetane numbers.
 A drawback of EHN is that it can decrease thermal stability, requiring the use of a stability additive.

-DTBP (di-teritary butyl peroxide) is another cetane improver.
-It is used less than EHN as it is less effective at increasing cetane number.
+DTBP (di-tert butyl peroxide) is another cetane improver.
+It is used less frequently than EHN as it is less effective at increasing cetane number.
 However, it has the advantage of not contributing to degradation of thermal stability.

 The Refinery Reference Desk includes content derived from our industry experts as well as from public data sources such as company websites.
 Nothing herein is intended to serve as investment advice.
 This material is based on information that we believe to be reliable and adequately comprehensive, but we do not represent that such information is in all respects accurate or complete.
 McKinsey Energy Insights does not accept any liability for any losses resulting from use of the content.